Salyx-Wagon/Crystalline-Divination/README.md

 	-Solar and lunar crystals spawn in "grassy" biomes, lunar being more rare.
 Lunar can also be found occasionally in the nether.
 	-Pyro crystals spawn in desert and wasteland biomes and the nether.
 	-Hydro crystals spawn in oceans and rivers.

+- Crystals can be grown and reharvested in specific environments.
+They all have 4 stages, you know when they're grown when they start to emit particles.
+	-Solar crystals can be grown on glowstone, sea lanterns, or shroomlights.
+They must also have a light level of 12 or above.
+	-Lunar crystals can be grown on bedrock, obsidian, and netherite blocks.
+They must also have a light level of 7 or below.
+	-Pyro crystals can be grown on magma blocks.
+They must also have lava adjacent to the block it's on.
+	-Hydro crystals can be grown on packed ice, blue ice, prismarine, prismarine bricks, or dark prismarine.
+They must also have water adjacent to the block it's on.

 - You can craft a Pedestal to display items with a quartz pillar, polished blackstone pressure plate, and 3 polished blackstone slabs.